Ky-Ng/BlobDetection/README.md

 **Blob Detection Logic**
 The algorithm has three main steps:
-1. Identify pixels that are similar in color.
+1. **Find Blobs**: Identify pixels that are similar in color.
-2. Merge similar colored pixels that are close together to form a Blob.
+2. **Merge/Prune Blobs**: Merge similar colored pixels that are close together to form a Blob.
-3. Merge neighboring Blobs to create bounding boxes.
+3. **Bounding Boxes**: Merge neighboring Blobs to create bounding boxes.

-Optimizations
+# Optimizations
-- Decimation
-- Artifact Elimination
+**Decimation Inspired Processing**
+In order to speed up the processing, the algorithm takes a _decimation_ parameter.
+Decimation is the Image Processing principle of removing every nth pixel in order to decrease the amount of times the program loops over an image which speeds up the processing.

+This algorithm borrows _decimation_'s principle in the sense that only every nth pixel is processed rather than removing the nth pixel.
+Ex: Decimation parameter = 30; only every 30th pixel in each row and column is processed.

+**Artifact Elimination**

 UI Structure